KuhlTime/bachelor-thesis/content/05_system_design.md

 In the future the application should be able to communicate with on-sight sensors to further monitor any dangers.

 - `MeasurementExceeded`: A predefined threshold has been exceeded.

+## Infrastructure

+There are two ways of how the whole application infrastructure can be set up.
+Both ways come with their advantages and disadvantages.
+One might choose a fully managed service like *Firebase* which has strong security guidelines against potential attackers though raises some data privacy concerns.
+The other way is to set up a dedicated server that can be customized to your needs, this may eliminate most of the privacy concerns at the cost of a far more complex setup and maintenance process.

+To safe time I have gone for the fully-managed solution as I am quite familiar with Firebase and have been using it across many of my projects.
+For transparency users would need to be informed that the application is hosted on Googles Server.
+Firebase offers an extensive free tier that should fit the needs of this application just fine, but it has to be kept in mind that a fully-managed solution is most likely much more expensive at scale than a custom solution.

+Purpose of many (+NG911) applications is to provide interoperability between different emergency services, as this is not the focus for the application that aspect has been discarded.
+In case multiple fire departments wanted to use the software a Terraform^[**Terraform** is an *Infrastructure as Code* tool that allows for programmatically defining and setting up server infrastructure. @delaney_2021_terraform] script could be created to quickly spin up new instances of the application.

 ## Safety